 His professional portfolio exhibits a unique eye for truly genuine moments - whether it’s a family beach shoot in the Hamptons, covering a live concert performance or preserving the memories of a party or celebration event.
 Matt believes that the best photography lends itself to a very natural relationship between photographer and subject - and one that can best be described as photojournalistic.

 Matthew shoots for the NWHL (National Women's Hockey League) as well as being the team photographer for the CT Whale.
 He is also a member of the PPA (Professional Photographer's Association), the NPPA (National Press Photographers Association) as well as the USPA (United States Press Association).
-His work has appeared in national publications and websites.
+His work has appeared in dozens of national publications and websites including the NY Times and Vogue.

 While cameras and gear specifics are usually overblown in terms of significance, Matt uses professional level cameras and lenses to achieve the distinct look and style that in many cases requires the use of the world's fastest production DSLR's.
 That being said, the best camera for any particular situation is whatever camera you have in your hand!